-If the household remains unsatisfied, they may file a grievance with , , or , either verbally or in writing, within days of the attempted referral. will respond within days.
+828-586-3965, either verbally or in writing, within 10 days of the attempted referral.
+Veteran lead will respond within 10 days.
 If the household does not agree with this local decision, an appeal will be submitted to the BoS CoC Veteran Subcommittee.